 A Storyboard is a content hub that is used by the content marketer to aggregate content for website visitors.
 The Storyboard is a collection of Story cards that are presented to visitors as a web object.
 The object is either embedded onto a web page with a shortcode/div or directly onto a landing page (very similar to how webforms and dynamic blocks are deployed)

-The Storyboard controls the styling of the individual Story cards, how many columns to display the stories in, and allows the content marketer to filter the types of stories that will be presented based on tags/categories, similar to how many blogs work.
+The Storyboard controls the styling of the individual Story cards, how many columns to display the stories in, and allows the content marketer to filter the types of stories that will be presented based on Topics/categories, similar to how many blogs work.
 The Storyboard controls which types of stories can be rendered, each Story has associated targeting that controls 'who' should see the individual story.

 The base unit of content in ActiveDEMAND's content system is the Story.
 A Story is a 'card' that summarizes a specific article, offer or any other piece of web content.